 Avoidance (I’ve learned the hard way) is one of the worst things you can do to yourself.
 Just because you pretend it’s not there doesn’t make it go away.
 So, acknowledge and deal with what you’re feeling.

-2. Allow yourself to feel simple comforts that will make you feel better in the short term
+2. Help yourself feel better in the short term